 This of course would have served the purpose of keeping this person incarcerated indefinitely as well as other consequences as well as have their mental state permanently labeled.

 Since this person has had much experience researching theories in our community and understands that theoretically this could be induced by outside forces such as classified weapons systems or technologies, all of their Will and mental powers were utilized to remain in control and avoid a disasterous outcome.

 This person had no history of violence nor were such urges or episodes the norm in thier lives they have claimed.
 The state they were in allegedly committing this war crime was not a place they frequented.
-However it does have multiple military complex contractors, one of them being BAE Systems a Brit company who deals in HAARP and everything else, with a record of corruption and paying hefty fines as well as selling surveillance tech to oppressive regimes that helps them feasibly to silence dissidents:
+However it does have multiple military complex contractors, some internationally powerful with a clear history of corruption.

 This person's story suggests that people being isolated within the justice system who are under control of very questionable authorities who deal with prisoners are potentially put under extreme pressure then may be able to be manipulated to commit violent acts.

 In theory any of these recent acts of extreme violence specifically in public spaces could feasibly be caused by such means.

 Which seems to lead to the solution being to step up our activism for AWARENESS even though our community is being suppressed more than ever through various conditions like 'fake news' censorship, a quiet campaign against alternative ways of living and tending to affairs or never ending attempts to portray our community as mentally ill and potentially dangerous.

 In fact this community is trying to gain awareness of theoretical dangers not cause them.